lunacookies/vim-colors-xcode/README.md

-# ⚠️ this color scheme is no longer mainTained
+# ⚠️ this color scheme is no longer maintained

 <h1 align="center">vim-colors-xcode</h1>